The Complete Lasso Tradeoff Diagram: Proofs

 and where $W\sim\mathcal{N}(0,1)$ independent of $\Pi$.
 In addition, $\tau >0$, $\alpha > 0$ is the unique solution\footnote{We note the first equation is known as the state evolution equation, and the second is the calibration equation.
 The notation $\eta_\alpha(\cdot)$ is the soft-thresholding operator defined as $\eta_\alpha(x) = \operatorname{sign}(x) (|x|-t)_+$.
 We note that the solution $\alpha$ also satisfies $\alpha>\alpha_0$, where $\alpha_0$ is the unique root to $t$ in $(1+t^2)\Phi(-t) - t\phi(t) = \frac{\delta}{2}.$} to

 \end{lemma}

 The guarantee of uniform convergence of TPP and FDP along the Lasso path allows us to directly deal with the two deterministic functions $\tpp$ and $\fdp$, instead of considering TPP and FDP as random variables for each finite $n$ and $p$, which depends on the realizations of the signal, the noise, and the design matrix.
-Thus, we can focus on the properties of $\tpp$ and $\fdp$.
+We now focus on the properties of ($\tpp$, $\fdp$).

-To prove the part (a) of the Theorem \ref{thm:lasso_region}, we will prove any $(\tpp, \fdp)$ pair satisfies all the four constraints of Definition \ref{def:2.1}.
+To prove the part (a) of Theorem \ref{thm:lasso_region}, we prove any $(\tpp, \fdp)$ pair satisfies all the four constraints of Definition \ref{def:2.1}.
 The constraint (1) is trivial, since TPP is bounded between $0$ and $1$ by definition, and so is $\tpp$.
 We now prove the constraints from Definition \ref{def:2.1} in the order (4)(2)(3).
-We start proving by constraint (4).
+We start by proving constraint (4), using the simple fact from the KKT condition that ``Lasso never selects more than $n$ variables''.

 \begin{lemma} For any $\epsilon, \delta,\Pi$, and $\sigma$, we have $\frac{\epsilon}{\delta}\tpp + \fdp \le 1$. \end{lemma} \textit{Proof of Lemma \ref{lem:AMP_torch}.}~ Let $V = \#\{i:\widehat{\beta}_i(\lambda)\ne 0, \beta_i = 0\}$ be the number of false discoveries, and $D = \#\{i:\widehat{\beta}_i(\lambda)\ne 0\}$ be the number of total discoveries.
 Recall the sparsity is $k=\#\{i:\beta_i\ne 0\}$.
 By definition, we have $\FDP = \frac{V}{D}$ and $\TPP = \frac{D-V}{k}$.
 So, $\frac{\epsilon}{\delta} \TPP + \FDP = \frac{\epsilon}{\delta} \frac{D-V}{\epsilon p} + \frac{V}{D} = \frac{D-V}{n} + \frac{V}{D}:=f_{V,n}(D)$.
 We view $f_{V,n}(D)$ as a function of $D$, and treat $V,n$ as fixed.
 Note that by definition, $V\le D$, and the number of discoveries made by the Lasso is less than or equal to $n$, so $V\le D\le n$ always holds.
 It is not hard to see that, at the two endpoints $D= n$ and $D = V$, $f_{V,n}(D)$ attains its maximum $f_{V,n}(n) = 1=f_{V,n}(V)$.
 Hence, for any $V, n$, and $D$, $f_{V,n}(D) \le 1$.
 By the uniform convergence of TPP and FDP in \eqref{eq:fdp}\eqref{eq:tpp}, we finally have $\frac{\epsilon}{\delta}\tpp + \fdp \le 1$.